Woody Kincaid

 William "Woody" Kincaid (born September 21, 1992) is an American long-distance runner.
-He won the gold medal for the 5000 meters at the 2022 NACAC Championships.
-Kincaid is the North American indoor record holder in that event.
+He is a two-time national champion in the 10000 metres, with victories at the USA Outdoor Track and Field Championships in 2021 and 2023.
+Kincaid represented the United States at the 2020 Summer Olympic Games, the 2022 World Athletics Championships, 2023 World Athletics Championships, and the 2024 Summer Olympic Games.
+He won a gold medal in the 5000 metres at the 2022 NACAC Championships.

+While competing for Columbine High School, Kincaid was a state champion in cross country.
+In college, he competed for the University of Portland, where he earned multiple All-American honors.
+He has competed professionally for Nike since 2016.

 High school

 Woody Kincaid attended Columbine High School in Littleton, Colorado, where he emerged as one of the top high school distance runners in Colorado until he graduated in 2011.
 While competing in high school cross country and track he became a multiple-time state finalist highlighted by 2010 5A Cross Country State championship individual title.

 Collegiate

-Kincaid attended University of Portland, where representing Portland Pilots and coached by Rob Conner also competed in track and cross country.
+Kincaid attended University of Portland, where he competed in track and cross country representing Portland Pilots and coached by Rob Conner.
 He accumulated two All-American honors.
-At the 2016 NCAA DI Outdoor T&F Championships, he placed ninth in the men's 5000 meter final.
-Kincaid earned an MBA from Portland in 2016.
-One of his best performances at the University of Portland came when he was the fifth and final scorer on the 2014 third place men's cross country team.
+At the 2016 NCAA Division I T&F Championships, he placed ninth in the men's 5000 meter final.
+Kincaid earned an MBA from Portland that year.
+One of his best performances at the university came when he was the fifth and final scorer on the 2014 third place men's cross country team.
 He finished in 70th place, passing an astounding 50 people in the last 2 kilometers of the race.